1 The Shahada of the Olive Tree

 The Shahada of the Olive Tree imagines a de-colonial Palestinian future, and meditates on the centrality of plant life in the remembrance of collective existence.
 Drawing from a rich tradition of Palestinian futurism, the project opens up a space for liberatory thinking by moving beyond a solutioneering framework stuck in the present and defined by the logic of the Occupation.

 The site of the project is in an imagined near future, after a period of liberatory struggle, in which Palestinian refugees from across the diaspora have been granted the right of return.
 Sites of colonial erasure across the West Bank must be reckoned with.
 Beitar Illit, one of the largest settlements in the West Bank, towers over the village of Wadi Fouqin, depleting it of water and curtailing the movement of Palestinian agricultural workers.
 Re-imagining the site entails a careful balance between destruction, rehabilitation and subverting the initial violent purposes of the colonial blocks to alternative uses.
 The proposal makes tangible just one of many potential futures, whilst drawing from a well of traditional craft and communal life.
+Ecology plays a central role in the narrative of return.
+The olive tree is characterised as as bearing witness or shahada to all of the struggle, resilience, and community that has taken place before them in the centuries that they have stood firmly in the land.
+The concept of Shahada, or bearing witness, extends to the natural world, embracing the idea that the land itself participates in remembrance.
+For humans, remembering what came before, in both the recent colonial past as well as the distant geological and ecological past, is simply a joining-in to the abundant chorus of plant life.

 A number of locations around the site are situated along a route of procession celebrating the season of harvest, proposing movement through the terrain as a key methodology for re-integration with the ecology of the site.
 At each site, an intervention into the existing settlement architecture re-commons the buildings.
 The proposal fleshes out and makes tangible one of many potential futures, and is concerned with how it will feel to re-inhabit the land.